sdiazlor/sdiazlor/README.md

 💻 I've worked on data-centric projects, highlighting the importance of getting and using high-quality real or synthetic data to get more performant models.

-💡 I'm interested in Data Preprocessing, Machine Learning, and Prompt Engineering.
+💡 I'm interested in Data Preprocessing, Machine Learning, LLM Evaluation, and Prompt Engineering.
 Also some of 🐕🎮💪💻.

 ## How to reach out